Agile-visualizer-Team/VSCode-Extension-Playground/README.md

 cell(2,2,man,3).
 cell(2,3,wall,3).
 ```

 We will have this result
 ![Gif images examples](https://raw.githubusercontent.com/Agile-visualizer-Team/visualizer-asp/master/usermanual/gif_example.gif)

 The images binding can be used as explained before.

+## Known issues

+- gif creation is not working on windows if the path contains spaces
+- when rendering using the gif template, the previous images in the folder will be overwritten
+- it is possible to see graphical bugs depending on the theme that is used in VSCode and the dimensions of the sidebar
+- more...